 ‘‘I hear the island is exclusively for women’’ said Vijay, Bond’s trusty Indian ally. ‘‘Sexual discrimination, I will definitely have to pay a visit’’, quipped Bond.
 A ripple of laughter cascaded around the restaurant and it was impossible not to join in.
 And the more Kingfisher we consumed, the funnier it all became.
 By the time the end credits had begun to roll we’d made a unanimous group decision.
 Fuelled by the heady combination of alcohol, Bondmania and the considerable magnetism of Udaipur itself, we decided to head out to the palace and see the old joint for ourselves.

 ‘‘Uh oh’’ said Holly as we sat waiting for our driver to do or say something.
-After a brief pause he turned towards us with a silly smile and told us we all needed to get out. ‘‘Please helping push’’ he said without a hint of embarrassment as we all stared back at him with a collection of our most uninspired expressions. ‘‘Just to top of next part’’ he pleaded, ‘‘then everything Ok’’.
+After a brief pause he turned towards us with a silly smile and said we all needed to get out. ‘‘Please helping push’’ he said without a hint of embarrassment as we all stared back at him with a collection of our most uninspired expressions. ‘‘Just to top of next part’’ he pleaded, ‘‘then everything Ok’’.

-up at Bond with an aching look. ‘‘I don’t know how to say goodbye’’ she said. ‘‘Actions speak louder than words’’ replied Bond with a silky wobble of the head.
+On the big screen Octopussy’s right hand woman Magda was gazing up at Bond with an aching look. ‘‘I don’t know how to say goodbye’’ she said. ‘‘Actions speak louder than words’’ replied Bond with a silky wobble of the head.
 Maybe the suave old dog was right, but real life rarely works out like it does in the movies and the next morning, with minimal fuss, the girls boarded a nine o’clock train to Delhi.